 Inner Tube Rates:

 There are tons of inner tube rentals in town and rates vary by place that you rent from.
-We ended up using the one across the street from the waterpark and were really happy with the price/service.
+We used the one across the street from the waterpark and were happy with the price/service.

 Here’s an example rate card from the inner tube rental service we used.
-Personally, we found 2 hours to be the perfect amount of time to spend tubing.
+We found 2 hours to be the perfect amount of time to spend tubing.

 Rentals are also only available from Memorial Day through Labor Day.